HL7NZ/nes-ig/input/pagecontent/enrolmentNomination.md

 ####  Enrolment Nomination Request processing steps:

-1. Whaihua creates a bundle containing Patient, RelatedPerson and MessageHeader resources and posts it to the NES  $process-message endpoint.
+1. Whaihua creates a bundle containing Patient, RelatedPerson and MessageHeader resources and posts it to the NES  *$process-message* endpoint.
-2. NES validates and enriches hte messgae with additional Patient details posts it to the  HealthLink AIR Broker's $process-message endpoint.
+2. NES validates and enriches the message with additional Patient details and posts it to the  HealthLink AIR Broker's *$process-message* endpoint.
 (EventType=FLS_ENROLMENT_NOMINATION)
 3. The Messaging Hub transforms the message to an HL7v2.0  ADT^28 request and sends it to the PMS
 4. The Messaging Hub returns a synchronous 20x response to NES